isaacnmm/pestpolicy-hugo2XX/content/posts/bees-vs-wasps-vs-hornets/index.md

 ###  **5. ****Aggressiveness**

-**Bee: ** Bees are less aggressive than both wasps and hornets - but [can sting](https://www.mayoclinic. org/diseases-conditions/bee-stings/symptoms-causes/syc-20353869).
-Bees will not sting you unless they feel threatened or when defending their nests.
+**Bee: ** Bees are less aggressive than both wasps and hornets - but [can sting](https://www.mayoclinic.org/diseases-conditions/bee-stings/symptoms-causes/syc-20353869).Bees will not sting you unless they feel threatened or when defending their nests.
 But unlike wasps and hornets, they have barbed stingers which bite only once. **Wasp: ** Wasps are more aggressive than bees but not as aggressive as hornets.

 Like others in the Vespidae family, they can sting several times, each time withdrawing their stinger from the victim.
-[Wasps may also sting](https://www.healthline. com/health/wasp-sting) -they usually sting when provoked or defending their nests. **Hornet: ** Hornets are very quick at stinging.
+[Wasps may also sting](https://www.healthline.com/health/wasp-sting)-they usually sting when provoked or defending their nests. **Hornet: ** Hornets are very quick at stinging.
 They will sting at the slightest provocation.
 They belong to the Vespidae family, whose stingers are not barbed.

 That means they can sting several times because of the ability to withdraw their stinger.